‘Facts of Our Founding’: A Look Back at the 1776 Commission Report

 Commentary

-Next Monday, July 4, America will celebrate the 246th anniversary of the Declaration of Independence, which proclaimed as “self-evident” that people are granted by a divine Creator the rights to life, liberty, and pursuit of happiness.
+This July 4 marks the 246th anniversary of the Declaration of Independence, which proclaimed as “self-evident” that people are granted by a divine Creator the rights to life, liberty, and pursuit of happiness.

 On Jan.
-18, 2021, the outgoing Trump administration produced a 45-page document aimed at encouraging patriotic education and acquainting more people with the principles upon which the United States was founded.
+18, 2021, the outgoing Trump administration produced a 45-page document aimed at encouraging patriotic education and acquainting more Americans with the principles upon which the United States was founded.

 The report of the 1776 Commission was overshadowed by other events — less than a fortnight prior, the country was in uproar over the breach of the U.S. Capitol on Jan.
 6. And on Jan.
 21, the Biden administration would take office, scrubbing the previous administration’s policies and literature from the White House website.